agenerale/agenerale.github.io/_projects/1_project.md

   bibliography_template: {{reference}}
 ---

-One of the first projects during my Ph.D. entailed developing several Gaussian process ($$\mathcal{GP}$$) reduced-order models in order to predict the effective thermal conductivity of stochastic virtually generated chemical vapor infiltration (CVI) densified SiC/SiC ceramic matrix composite (CMC) microstructures.
-This post should hopefully serve as an easy to digest version of the paper *"Reduced-order models for microstructure-sensitive effective thermal conductivity of woven ceramic matrix composites with residual porosity*" {% cite generale_reduced-order_2021 --file cited_posts %}, but of course the article provides a more thorough treatment of the work.
+One of the first projects of my Ph.D. entailed developing several Gaussian process ($$\mathcal{GP}$$) reduced-order models in order to predict the effective thermal conductivity of stochastic virtually generated chemical vapor infiltration (CVI) densified SiC/SiC ceramic matrix composite (CMC) microstructures.
+This post should hopefully serve as an easy to digest version of the paper *"reduced-order models for microstructure-sensitive effective thermal conductivity of woven ceramic matrix composites with residual porosity*" {% cite generale_reduced-order_2021 --file cited_posts %}, but of course the article provides a more thorough treatment of the work.

 CMCs and especially CVI-densified SiC/SiC CMCs are incredibly fascinating as it's one of the few available structural material systems which can operate in high-temperature oxidizing environments for prolonged periods.
 As with all material systems, there are of course a few trade offs:
 1. Exceedingly long densification times required in the reactor.